 If you already have a Raspberry Pi, you must buy a compatible case because the single board computers have different specs.

 Argon Neo Raspberry Pi 4 Heatsink Case

 First on the list is this stylish gunmetal gray aluminum build case from Argon Neo.
-It features a magnetically attached cover, giving you easy access to standard HAT (Hardware attached on top) connections on your board.
+It features a magnetically attached cover, giving easy access to your board's standard HAT (Hardware attached on top) connections.
 It also features slots for GPIO connector (General Purpose Input Output) pins and the CSI (Camera Serial Interface) Port.
 Additionally, it features a passive cooling method courtesy of included thermal pads that attach to the CPU and RAM.

 Pimoroni Pibow Coupe 4

 This case is easily the most bare-bones option on this list.
 It has a fully open design allowing top-down access to the GPIO pins.
-Although there is no purposely integrated cooling solution for this case, it is that same exposed design that provides ventilation for the board inside.
+Although there is no purposely integrated cooling solution for this case, the same exposed design provides ventilation for the board inside.
 If this is not enough, you can add an active cooling solution, such as a heat sink, fan HAT, or Fan Shim.

 The main drawback of this case is that its open design does not provide maximum protection for your board.
 Therefore, take this into account when determining the placement of the case.

 The SilverStone PI02 has the most industrial-looking design on our list.
 It is boxy, black, has aluminum construction, and features several stylized fins for cooling.
 The manufacturer considered MicroSD card slot access by including a handy cutout, which is convenient.
 Also, the lower piece of the case features four elevated screw points to secure the Pi and prevent shorting or slipping.
-However, the limited GPIO access means you have to use a ribbon cable.
+However, the limited GPIO access means using a ribbon cable.